 There aren’t many adolescent substance abuse treatment centers in NC that focus only on helping young males ages 14 to 17.
 Thankfully, Foothills at Red Oak Recovery’s adolescent programs make it possible for your child to get customized, age-appropriate treatment for drugs or alcohol abuse—and even video game addiction.
 Your teen will also have a chance to experience the benefits of cognitive-behavioral therapy (CBT).
 Therapy is delivered by a qualified therapist in a safe and non-judgmental environment.

 Cognitive-behavioral therapy is a tool that we use at Foothills at Red Oak Recovery.
 With this therapeutic option, we ensure that our clients can recover from trauma, addiction, or mental health concerns.
 We have tailored our programs to the unique needs of teenage boys, allowing each teen to feel seen and heard throughout treatment.
-To learn more about the benefits of cognitive-behavioral therapy, call Foothills at Red Oak Recovery today at 866.300.5275.
+To learn more about cognitive-behavioral therapy for teens, call Foothills at Red Oak Recovery today at 866.300.5275.

 What Is Cognitive-Behavioral Therapy?